massyn/cyber-dashboard-flask/README.md

 The load process will support the loading of `.csv`, `.json` or `.parquet` files depending on their file extension, provided they follow the same data load schema.

 The parquet files will be updated as per normal, and any subsequent start of the dashboard will read the data in the same way.

-### Docker

-See the [cyber-metrics-docker](https://github.com/massyn/cyber-metrics-docker) project on how to run this dashboard as a Docker container.